-- Windows 10 or higher or Mac OSX version 10.8.5 Mountain Lion - Office 365 (students are eligible to have a free Office 365 Account) this includes Word, Excel, PowerPoint, OneDrive with 1TB of cloud storage and Access.
-Access is only available to be installed on Window based computers. - Access is only available to be installed ( - Adobe PDF 9.0 - Alternate web browser in addition to Internet Explorer, such as Firefox
+- Windows 10 or higher or Mac OSX version 10.8.5 Mountain Lion - Office 365 (students are eligible to have a free Office 365 Account) this includes Word, Excel, PowerPoint, OneDrive with 1TB of cloud storage and Access. - Access is only available to be installed on Window based computers. - Adobe PDF 9.0 - Alternate web browser in addition to Internet Explorer, such as Firefox